qiime2/docs/source/tutorials/fmt-cdiff.rst

 Sample metadata
 ---------------

 Before starting the analysis, explore the sample metadata to familiarize yourself with the samples used in this study.
-[ToDo: add metadata to Google spreadsheets?].
 The following command will download the sample metadata as tab-separated text and save it in the file  `sample_metadata.tsv`.
 This  `sample_metadata.tsv` file is used throughout the rest of the tutorial.

 .. download::
    :url: https://data.qiime2.org/2018.11/tutorials/fmt-cdiff/sample_metadata.tsv